 There are two ways of emulating the keyboard in VICE.

-The second way (positional mapping) is to map every key on the "real" keyboard to the key which has the same position on the keyboard of the emulated machine.
-This way, no Shift key is forced by the program (with the exception of the function keys F2, F4, F6 and F8, which require Shift on the Commodore keyboards), and the keyboard is more comfortable to use in those programs (such as some games) that require the keys to be in the correct positions.
+The second way (positional mapping) is to map every key on the host keyboard to the key which has the same position on the keyboard of the emulated machine.
+This way the keyboard is more comfortable to use in those programs (such as some games) that require the keys to be in the correct positions.
+On the other hand it can be quite confusing if you are not very familiar with the original emulated keyboards.
+Also not all keys can be mapped exactly this way either, which means some of them still need to be mapped to other keys (see above).

 Warning: unlike the real C64, VICE "presses" the Shift key together with the key to shift when the Shift must be forced.
 In most cases this should work fine, but some keyboard routines are quite picky and tend not to recognize the shift key because of this.
 For instance, F6 (which on the real C64 is obtained with Shift + F5) could be recognized as F5.
 In that case, use the shift key manually (i.e., type Shift + F5 in the example).
 Yes, we know this is a bug.

-Joysticks can be emulated both via the keyboard and via a real joystick connected to the host machine (the latter only works on GNU/Linux systems).
+Joysticks can be emulated both via the keyboard and via a real joystick connected to the host machine.

 There are two keyboard layouts for joystick use, known as numpad and custom.